Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Abstract

 \section{Abstract}

-Modern OLAP engines are designed to support arbitrary analytical workloads, but this generality incurs structural overhead, including runtime schema interpretation, indirection layers, and abstraction boundaries, even in highly optimized systems.
-An engine specialized to a fixed workload can eliminate these costs and exploit workload-specific data structures and execution algorithms for substantially higher performance.
-Historically, constructing such bespoke engines has been economically impractical due to the high manual engineering effort.
-Recent advances in LLM-based code synthesis challenge this tradeoff by enabling automated system generation.
-However, naively prompting an LLM to produce a database engine does not yield a correct or efficient design, as effective synthesis requires systematic performance feedback, structured refinement, and careful management of deep architectural interdependencies.
-We present \emph{Bespoke OLAP}, a fully autonomous synthesis pipeline for constructing high-performance database engines tightly tailored to a given workload.
-Our approach integrates iterative performance evaluation and automated validation to guide synthesis from storage to query execution.
-We demonstrate that Bespoke OLAP can generate a workload-specific engine from scratch within minutes to hours, achieving order-of-magnitude speedups over modern general-purpose systems such as DuckDB.
+{Modern OLAP engines support arbitrary analytical workloads, but this flexibility incurs overhead from runtime schema interpretation, generic data representations, and abstraction layers, even in compiled-query systems.
+Workload-specific engines can eliminate these costs and exploit specialized data structures and algorithms for higher performance, yet have historically been too expensive to build manually.
+Recent advances in LLM-based code synthesis challenge this tradeoff, but naive prompting does not produce correct or efficient engines due to deep architectural dependencies and the need for systematic refinement.
+We present \emph{Bespoke OLAP}, a fully autonomous synthesis pipeline that constructs high-performance OLAP engines tailored to a target workload through iterative performance evaluation and automated validation.
+Bespoke OLAP generates engines from scratch within minutes to hours and achieves order-of-magnitude speedups over DuckDB and Umbra, demonstrating that the generality tax extends beyond query compilation to storage layout and algorithmic design.}